l0rem/TacoBot/README.md

 # TacoBot for Telegram

-This is a port of HeyTacoBot (Slack only) for Telegram.
+This is a port of HeyTaco Bot (Slack) for Telegram.

 ## Installation